POD

 Sensor layout for research applications is highly customized to the particular objectives of the research.
 There are some broad guidelines to determine sensor compliment.
 In general, sensors wires move away from the POD as spokes in the wheel move away from the central hub.
 The POD has thirty-two sensor channels available.
 (Each automatic dendrometer requires two channels, all other sensors require one channel.)
 The standard distance from the POD to the sensor is forty meters.
 Greater distance is possible in individual circumstances.
 It is advisable to minimize the distance between POD and sensor consistent with research objectives.

 Sensor wires can be run individually.
-Insulation on individual wires is moisture insensitive tefzel but it is better to keep the sensor wires out of standing water.
+Insulation on individual wires is tefzel which is moisture insensitive, but it is better to keep the sensor wires out of standing water.
 Sets of four sensors going to a particular location will be run in a sleeved cable.
 This is advantageous if animal interactions or heavy human traffic are anticipated.
 Shallow burial of the sensor wires is possible.
 The soil sensors are fabricated for extended duration deep burial.

 Detailed specifications are shown below.